Gotland Regiment: Other

 In 1975 the prefix "Royal" was removed from all regiments according to a parliamentary decision and the name was now only Gotland Regiment (P 18).
 In 1978, the regiment organized the World Military Shooting Championship.
 In 1979, Corporal Harald I (a Gute sheep) did his first appearance in service during the Changing of the Royal Guards at the Stockholm Palace.
 He was later appointed honorary corporal.
 Harald V died in September 2019 and was replaced with Harald VI in October of the same year.
+On 5 February 2026, Harald VI retired as regimental mascot and was succeeded by Harald VII.